 The last decade has brought about significant technological advances impacting virtually every business and person.
 From mobile devices to increased use of the internet, manufacturers have had to adjust many business functions.
 The age of technology has had a positive effect on manufacturers who have embraced it.
 Improved methods of communication allow businesses to connect with consumers across the world; building their brands, products, and consumer bases.
 Technology has forced manufacturers to step up the game when it comes to utilizing internet marketing and Search Engine Optimization (SEO).
 In a competitive marketplace making use of these elements will make a difference in the success of a business.
 Technology will continue to develop and manufacturers will need to stay on top of it to remain competitive.
 The future of manufacturing will coincide with the age of technological advances.

 The Future of Manufacturing

 The future of manufacturing is a promising one.
-The US Chamber of Commerce states that “The U.S. manufacturing sector is on the cusp of an historic revitalization—not because it’s returning to the glory days of the past, but because it’s shifting towards a bright new future of rapid advancement and innovation, and even stronger productivity and growth.”
-The future of manufacturing is bright with great expectation for growth and development.
-The field of manufacturing has been the backbone of the US Economy for over a century.
+The US Chamber of Commerce states that “The U.S. manufacturing sector is on the cusp of a historic revitalization—not because it’s returning to the glory days of the past, but because it’s shifting towards a bright new future of rapid advancement and innovation, and even stronger productivity and growth.”
+The future of manufacturing is bright with great expectations for growth and development.
+The field of manufacturing has been the backbone of the US economy for over a century.
 It has supported our nation with developments, products, and jobs even in a failing economy.
-With a bright future ahead, Americans can expect this field to continue growth and more importantly Americans can rely on its stability.
+With a bright future ahead, Americans can expect this field to continue growth and more importantly, Americans can rely on its stability.